 I've seen atheists ask this in various forms.
 The most recent I've seen is "prove God isn't evil."
 I answered that with three arguemnts only to find the atheists pulling the old relativism thing.
 How do we know good and evil even exist at all they said?
 Well, first of all, in answering the question about "prove god is not evil," the challenge was in reference to Christian ideas.
 To even ask the question assumes a Christian framework.
 You can't say on the one hand "God might really be evil," then say "but there's no such thing as evil."
+That would have no meaning.
+God might really be this thing that has no meaning and doesn't exist?
+What kind of meaning does that have?
 One get's the feeling of being set up for a cheap trick.
-Like we say "ok so God is evil in the sense that there is no such thing as evil. so what?" they say "O you admitted it, God is evil you said it ok that's the end of Christianity!"
+Like we say "ok so God is evil ni the sense that there is no such thing as evil. so what?" they say "O you admitted it, God is evil you said it ok that's the end of Christianity!"
 Those are two completely different questions to answer the one you must bracket the other. first I will present my arguments to prove that God is not evil, and to do that assume the Christian framework for good and evil.
 Then I will deal with the relativistic stuff (that there is no good or evil).

 Institutte Bibilcal Scientific Studies: